umbertozanovello/OpenStandard-CoilID/README.md

 > Do we want to leave all the standard in the README.md file?
 >> not necessarily.
 Were you thinking of splitting it off into a separate file?
 >>> I'm thinking of a README were we explain the purpose and reach of the standard.
 In a separate md file we have the actual standard.
 But maybe it's not necessary
+>>>> I agree. it will have a shorter initial page where other information (licenses, contributors, etc.) is easy to find

 > We have to discuss the final structure of the repo.
 I suggest to create a repository (e.g., OpenMRStandard) containing multiple sumbodules representing the different standards, like this one here.
 This would make the pair with the OpenConnector project...
 >> so this would be the "offline" data transmission submodule of the larger coil standard?
 >>> Exactly!
 Then there will be another for the PIN diode drivers, auto tuner, ...
-Basically one for each module you identified some months ago
+Basically one for each module you identified some months ago ✓

 > the name of the standard is also open to changes (MRCODS?)
 >> I still haven't thought about it.
 MRCODS seems a good name.
-Short and easy to remember
+Short and easy to remember ✓

 > Regarding the organization of this standard, my proposal is to move the read flowchart in the body of the standard (it's common to all the programming languages and it's really a part of the standard).
 The Python, STM32 code, etc. are like assets to the standard and I'd keep them in separate folders named after the language used, e.g., python_script, stm32_script, ...
 Each of this folders will have a README like the one you already wrote for the python code
+>> agree ✓

-# MRI RF Coil Open Data Standard (MRCODatS)
+# MRI RF Coil Open Data Standard (MRCODS)

 Magnetic resonance imaging (MRI) scanners are designed to accommodate different radio frequency (RF) coils depending on the region of the body being imaged and other scan requirements.
 The scanner must therefore be able to identify the type of coil that is connected, its capabilities and operating parameters.
 In the past this function was implemented using incompatible, vendor-specific proprietary protocols that typically identify the coil with a unique code which is then associated with a specific data file on the scanner.
 In addition to being a closed, proprietary approach, it is also prone to accidental mismatching, spoofing (intentionally presenting a code belonging to another coil), missing data files, or other errors.
 An open standard data format and transmission protocol are needed to allow the scanner to identify an RF coil's information consistently across different platforms.
-The standard also introduces the ability to identify and track an individual coil, e.g., for quality assurance purposes, logging errors, etc. This feature is impossible with the basic coil ID/file method.
+The standard also introduces the ability to identify and track an individual coil, e.g., for quality assurance purposes, logging errors, etc. This feature is impossible with the basic coil ID/file method (multiple coils of the same model cannot be distinguished by the system).

 ## Interconnection Model